Skip to content

 3. Prepare ingredients beforehand.
 Get all your ingredients ready before making the caramel, because you’ll want to move quickly once you dip them.

-4. Use high quality caramel.
+4. Use high-quality caramel.
 My favorite type to use is Peter’s.
 I usually use half of the block for 12 apples and wrap the rest for later.
-It tastes so much better than Kraft caramels.
+It tastes so much better than Kraft caramel.
 Werther’s caramels will work too.
 You can also use a homemade caramel recipe.

 5. Let caramel cool before dipping.
 Allow the caramel to cool for a few minutes before dipping the apples.